Market Spotlight: Acute Lymphoblastic Leukemia (ALL)

 This Market Spotlight report covers the Acute Lymphoblastic Leukemia (ALL) market, comprising key marketed and pipeline drugs, clinical trials, recent events and analyst opinion, regulatory events, probability of success, patent information, a 10-year disease incidence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- Datamonitor Healthcare estimates that in 2018, there were 121,800 incident cases of acute lymphoblastic leukemia (ALL) worldwide, and expects that number to increase to 131,900 incident cases by 2027.
+- Datamonitor Healthcare estimates that in 2018, there were 86,600 incident cases of ALL worldwide, and expects that number to increase to 93,500 incident cases by 2027.

 - Approved drugs in the ALL space focus on a wide variety of targets.
-The majority of these therapies are administered via the intravenous route, with a few select products being available in oral and intramuscular formulations.
+The majority of these therapies are administered via the intravenous route, with the remaining products being available in oral and intramuscular formulations.

-- Industry-sponsored drugs in active clinical development for ALL are spread evenly across Phase I and Phase II, with only one drug in Phase III.
+- The greatest proportion of industry-sponsored drugs in active clinical development for ALL are in Phase I, with only one drug in Phase III.

 - There have been 40 licensing and asset acquisition deals involving ALL drugs during 2014–19.
 The $1,220m strategic collaboration agreement signed in 2018 between Fate Therapeutics and Ono Pharmaceutical for the joint development and commercialization of two off-the-shelf CAR-T cell product candidates was the largest deal.